TAAR9

 Trace amine-associated receptor 9 is a protein that in humans is encoded by the TAAR9 gene.

 TAAR9 is a member of a large family of rhodopsin G protein–coupled receptors (GPCRs, or GPRs).
 GPCRs contain 7 transmembrane domains and transduce extracellular signals through heterotrimeric G proteins.[supplied by OMIM] N-Methyl piperidine is a ligand of TAAR9 associated with aversive behavior in mice.
 N,N-dimethylcyclohexylamine is an additional binding agonist that also activaes TAAR7 variants.

-TAAR9 gene deletion in rats leads to significantly decreased low-density lipoprotein cholesterol levels in the blood.
+Recent research has demonstrated that deletion of the TAAR9 gene in rats leads to significant changes in both the CNS and the periphery.
+In the central nervous system, knockout of this gene slightly increases hippocampal serotonin and alters grooming behavior.
+Peripherally, blood analysis revealed decreased levels of low-density lipoprotein cholesterol in the blood.
+Additionally, TAAR9 appears to play a significant role in maintaining microbiota homeostasis.
+In TAAR9-KO rats, the microbiome structure exhibited greater variability than in wild-type littermates.